China–United States relations: Clinton administration (1993–2001)

 Running for president in 1992, Bill Clinton sharply criticized his predecessor George H. W. Bush for prioritizing profitable trade relationships over human rights issues in China.
-Clinton's 28 May 1993 Executive Order 128950 linked future extension of China's most favored nation trading status to China's progress on U.S.-defined human rights measures.
-China made virtually no effort to comply with the U.S. conditions and in mid-1994 Clinton changed his position, de-linking the China's most favored nation status from human rights issues.
+Clinton's 28 May 1993 Executive Order 128950 linked future extension of China's most favored nation trading status to China's progress on US-defined human rights measures.
+China made virtually no effort to comply with the US conditions and in mid-1994 Clinton changed his position, de-linking the China's most favored nation status from human rights issues.

 Congressional pressure, especially from the Republican Party, prompted Clinton to approve arms sales to Taiwan, despite the strong displeasure voiced by Beijing.

 In July 1993, a symbolic United States Congressional resolution opposed China's efforts to be selected as the host country for the 2000 Summer Olympics.
 The resolution became a major grievance among the Chinese public, which generally viewed the Resolution as an effort to humiliate China.

-In July 1993, the U.S. Navy stopped the Yinhe, a Chinese container ship, en route to Kuwait in international waters, cut off its GPS so that it lost direction and was forced to anchor, and held it in place for twenty-four days.
+In July 1993, the US Navy stopped the Yinhe, a Chinese container ship, en route to Kuwait in international waters, cut off its GPS so that it lost direction and was forced to anchor, and held it in place for twenty-four days.
 The United States incorrectly alleged that the Yinhe was carrying precursors of chemical weapons for Iran.
 It eventually forced an inspection of the ship in Saudi Arabia, but found no chemical precursors.
 The United States refused China's request for a formal apology and refused to pay compensation.
 This incident was viewed in China as international bullying by the United States.
 Nonetheless, Chinese leader Jiang Zemin adopted a diplomatic posture of goodwill and a "sixteen-characters formula" to working with the United States: "enhancing confidence, avoiding troubles, expanding cooperation, and avoiding confrontation".